Bachelor Party (1984 film): Reception

 Reviews for Bachelor Party were mixed, holding a rating of 54% on Rotten Tomatoes based on 28 reviews.
 While some critics appreciated the humor, others found it to be vulgar and gratuitous.
 Film critics Roger Ebert and Janet Maslin both recommended the film, but had reservations about certain aspects, calling it "sophomoric" and "not a great film."

 In a Los Angeles Times review, writer Kevin Thomas praised Hanks as "likable, spontaneous zany" but felt that the film was 15 minutes too long: "That extra 15 minutes allows for just enough repetition (and just enough lingering over as much outrageous sexual connotation that an R rating permits) to let heavy-handed tastelessness creep in and dampen the fun."

+In retrospective reviews, Bachelor Party has been noted for its over-the-top humor and portrayal of 1980s party culture, while still reflecting the decade’s comedic style and gender dynamics.

 Sequel

 Twenty-four years after Bachelor Party was released, 20th Century Fox Home Entertainment produced a straight-to-DVD sequel (in name only) called Bachelor Party 2: The Last Temptation.

-TV show

-On October 21, 2014, it was reported that ABC would develop a TV show inspired by the film.